Welcome to Fearless Dogs!

 - Both successes and struggles

-- Record horizontally (landscape orientation)
+- Record horizontally (landscape orientation) in most cases

 - Profile view usually works best (from the side)